 - Use your watch button as much as you can.
 Don’t get caught up in bidding wars days before it ends, you’ll just end bumping the price right up.
 Instead, watch it, come back to it and bid at the last minute or even seconds.

-- And if you still want to support a charity, eBay has it’s own online charity shop too.
+- And if you still want to support a charity, eBay has its own online charity shop too.

 Other places you could also give a go are Depop, Vinted, Shpock, letgo, Declttr, Rebag, Poshmark.
-I haven’t used these but I have heard good things and as you can have these on your phone, you can regularly check in.
+I haven’t used all of these but I have heard good things and as you can have these on your phone, you can regularly check in.

 Friends and Family

 If you can’t find what you are after in any stores or online, why not ask your friends and family?
 We tend to hate asking for help, don’t we?
 So asking if anyone has an item that you need can feel very alien but you never know, it might well pay off!
 I was hunting high and low for a child’s bike seat but due to everybody else doing the same thing, there was very little on offer and the prices were hiked up.
 I then decided to ask on Facebook just in case anybody had one they were willing to pass on or sell and sure enough, a few moments later I had a comment saying that they had one just gathering dust in their garage and that I was welcome to it!
 You may also want to set up a swap shop with your friends and family, that way, everybody can feel happy to ask for something that they are in need of.

 And lastly, just enjoy it!
 Shopping secondhand is a different experience and one that you will grow to love because when you find everything you want and need, it truly feels like you have hit the jackpot.
 You have saved money, you have helped out a charity or another person and you have taken another step in helping our environment.

 Pin for later: